-The HCV, aka the “Armadillo,” is designed to fit the Chevrolet Express, GMC Savana and Ford Econoline van chassis.
-The walk-thru van provides more than six feet of headroom and plenty of cargo capacity while being fuel efficient for its size.
+The HCV, aka the "Armadillo," is designed to fit the Chevrolet Express, GMC Savana, and Ford Econoline van chassis.
+The walk-thru van provides more than six feet of headroom and plenty of cargo capacity and good fuel efficiency for its size.

 The Ford regular and extended vans are currently available for upfitting.
-The full GM line is expected to be ready in April.
+The full GM line is expected to be ready later this year.

 "Our vision was to give the Ford and GM customer an intelligent alternative to the Dodge Sprinter," says Darryl Connors, president and CEO of Vision, an authorized Ford and GM pool manufacturer.

 In business for more than 25 years as a conversion van maker, Vision spent more than $2 million to design a product that Ford and GM customers would embrace.

 "We are able to provide a vehicle that has the ergonomic benefits and the same easy ingress and egress as the Sprinter while benefiting from Ford and GM architecture," says Connors.

 In terms of design, consumers will not be able to tell where the chassis meets the upfit, Connors says.
 The design incorporates a complete van chassis instead of a cutaway.
 The vehicle is cut below the beltline to enable integration of the upper and lower portions of the vehicle with a seamless finish.
 "It improves aerodynamic appeal," Connors says.

 The HCV van was designed by Applied Technologies, an automotive engineering firm that specializes in chassis and drivetrain design for the Big Three U.S. OEMs.